 XTRI WORLD TOUR

-Canada Man – Woman will offer qualifying slots for the XTRI World Championship to be held in Norway.
-In addition, all finishers will be entered in the draw to win one of four (4) slots available for the next Norseman.
+The Canada Man – Woman will offer places for the Xtri World Championship to be held in Norway.
+In addition, all finishers will be entered into the draw to win one of the four (4) places available for the next Norseman.